MarkMT/fragmentary/README.md

   </ul>
 <% end %>
 ```
 In the Javascript case, however, since the template only renders the new list item and not the list as a whole, there is no `cache_fragment` method invoked in order to yield the `CacheBuilder` object, and so we have to construct it explicitly.
-To do this, Fragmentary provides a helper method `fragment_builder` that takes an options hash containing the parameters that define the fragment (the same ones passed to `cache_fragment`) plus the current template and returns the `CacheBuilder` object that the partial needs.
+To do this, Fragmentary provides a helper method `fragment_builder` that takes an options hash containing the parameters that define the fragment (the same ones passed to `cache_fragment`) and returns the `CacheBuilder` object that the partial needs.
 ```
-<% parent_fragment = fragment_builder(:type => 'ProductList', :template => self) %>
+<% parent_fragment = fragment_builder(:type => 'ProductList') %>
 $('ul.product_list').append('<%= j(render 'product/summary', :product => @product,
                                                              :parent_fragment => parent_fragment) %>')
 ```